razmyar/Udacity-Self-Driving-Car-Projects/prj04 - Advance Lane Detection/README.md

 In this project, computer vision techniques are used to  augment video output with a detected road lane, road radius curvature and road centre offset.
 The implemented pipeline includes the following steps:

-**A.** Computing the camera calibration matrix and distortion coefficients from a set of chessboard images.
-**B.** Applying a distortion correction to raw images.
+**A.** Computing the camera calibration matrix and distortion coefficients from a set of chessboard images. \s\s **B.** Applying a distortion correction to raw images.
 **C.** Using color transforms, and image processing techniques to create a thresholded binary image.
 **D.** Applying a perspective transform to rectify binary image ("birds-eye view").